quinoaa/launcher/MODDED.md

 # Modded version note
-Some mod projects has request on automating the installation.
+To run custom versions, you'll have to create a CustomVersionResource with the path to the file.
+The version can be downloaded when the URL is specified.

+Then use it like a normal VersionResource.

+Some modded versions like forge requires you to use their installer (see [Forge section](#forge))

-## Forge
+## <a name="forge"></a>Forge
     Please do not automate the download and installation of Forge.
     Our efforts are supported by ads from the download page.
-If you MUST automate this, please consider supporting the project through https://www.patreon.com/LexManos/
+    If you MUST automate this, please consider supporting the project through https://www.patreon.com/LexManos/ For the forge installer to work, you'll have to create `launcher_profiles.json` inside your game files folder with at least `{}` inside or any valid json.